-Plot 347 Cavity Lake Fire
+Plot 347: Cavity Lake Fire

 Plot 347 is located around Sea Gull Lake in the BWCAW in Cook County (Figure 17).
 Plot 347 was affected by 3 wildfires and a Rx burn between 2002 and 2007, as well as by the July 1999 blowdown event.
 The Cavity Lake Fire ignited on 13 July, 2006 and remained active until the middle of August, burning an estimated 31,830 acres total and 6,210 acres in the plot.
 The August, 2005 Alpine Lake Fire burned 1,070 acres in the north-central part of the plot and the Ham Lake Fire burned 110 acres in the very southeastern corner of the plot.
-On the southern end of Three Mile Island, 140 acres were burned in a September, 2002 Rx fire.
-The entire plot was impacted by the July, 1999 blowdown.
+On the southern end of Threemile Island, 140 acres within the plot were burned in a September, 2002 Rx fire.
+In addition to the fires, the entire plot was impacted by the July, 1999 blowdown.
 Damage to timber was estimated at 67-100% on approximately 3,500 acres in western and southern portions of the plot and at 34-66% on 4,500 acres in the central and northern portions.
 Remaining timber in the northeast suffered damage estimated at 10-33%.
 Surviving overstory was primarily balsam fir, red maple, birch, cedar, black spruce and jack pine (E. Anoszko, University of Minnesota, personal communication).

 The southern part of plot 347 appears to have been burned more severely in the Cavity Lake Fire than the northern half of the plot.
-While regenerating brush is evident from the air across much of the plot, much of the upland overstory was removed in the southern half of the plot.
+While regenerating brush is evident from the air, much of the upland overstory was removed in the southern half of the plot.
 In the northern half of the plot, the Alpine Lake Fire and the northwest corner of the plot in the Cavity Lake Fire appear to have been burned less severely, and scattered individual and groups of overstory trees remain alive.
-Vegetation plots of 3m radius in moose plot 347 (n=318) established from 2011- 2012 show regeneration dominated by birch (28% of stems) and aspen (26%) with lesser amounts of beaked hazel (11%) and other species (<5% each).
-At the time regeneration was sparse (<50% coverage) and generally <2m tall (E. Anoszko, University of Minnesota, personal communication).
+Vegetation plots in moose plot 347 (n=318) established from 2011-2012 show regeneration dominated by birch (28% of stems) and aspen (26%) with lesser amounts of beaked hazel (11%) and other species (<5% each).
+At the time regeneration was sparse (<50% coverage) and generally <6 feet tall (E. Anoszko, University of Minnesota, personal communication).
+Vegetation sampling in 2013 and 2014 in plot 347 and elsewhere in the Cavity Lake Fire produced similar results (C. Maley, 1854 Treaty Authority, personal communication).
+Scattered young white spruce, jack pine, and white pine were also noted in 2016 (personal observation).